The LAT performance is governed primarily by three things:

 The IRF is the mapping between the incoming photon flux and the detected events.
 'Detection' depends not only on the LAT hardware but also on the processing that calculates the event parameters from the observables and assigns probabilities that an event is a photon.
 Indeed, the different event cuts are based on tradeoffs between the non-photon background, the effective area and the spatial and energy resolution; these cuts result in analysis classes (see the section on LAT Data Products).

 To evaluate the LAT response, a dedicated Monte Carlo simulation is performed.
 A large number of gamma-ray events are simulated in order to cover all possible photon inclination angles and energies with good statistics.
-This is based on the best available representation of the physics interactions, the instrument, and the on-board and ground processing to produce event classes (see Atwood et al. 2009).
+This is based on the best available representation of the physics interactions, the instrument, and the on-board and ground processing to produce event classes (see Atwood et al. 2009 and Ackerman et al. 2012).
 The comparison between the properties of the simulated events within a given event class and the input photons gives the instrument response functions.

 Each full IRF set is further split into two complete representations describing photons that convert in either the front or back section of the LAT tracker (described in the LAT overview).
 Starting from the top of the instrument, the tracker consists of 12 layers of 3% radiation length tungsten converters (front or thin section), followed by 4 layers of 18% radiation length tungsten converters (back or thick section).
 The angular resolution for photons that convert in the front section is intrinsically better than for those that convert in the back section because the electron-positron pair is detected by the silicon detectors before significant multiple-scattering—which scales with the material thickness—has taken place.
 Because of this, the parameterization of both the PSF and the energy dispersion must be calculated for front and back events separately.
 The end result is that the IRFs applied in an analysis must match the event class selection and conversion type selection.
 Typically, both conversion types are selected and the combined front and back IRF is applied.

 Because of the complexity of the IRFs, LAT data analysis must be performed carefully to avoid a mismatch between the selected events and the IRF used within the analysis.
 There are multiple IRFs delivered with the Fermi Science Tools to allow the user the flexibility necessary for the different analysis types.
-The LAT data currently being released by the FSSC has been processed using Pass 7 and so the corresponding Pass 7 IRF sets must be used to accurately represent those photons.
+The LAT data currently being released by the FSSC has been processed using Pass 7 along with updated calibration constants up to September 2013, and is know as the "P7REP" data set.
+(In September 2013 the LAT team starting using the updated calibration constants for newly acquired data as well, so as to provide a single, coherent, data set) Therefore the the corresponding P7REP IRF sets must be used to accurately represent those photons.

 Pass 7 event analysis was developed post-launch using information gained from flight data.
-This includes updates the LAT instrument team added to their Monte Carlo simulations to include the most evident on-orbit effects, like event pile-up.
+This includes updates the LAT instrument team added to their Monte Carlo simulations to include the most evident on-orbit effects, like event pile-up (i.e., signals from cosmic rays that arrive at almost the same time as the event being read out and included in the event reconstruction).
 In addition, they have improved their knowledge of the on-orbit effects, including second order dependencies, and singled out some major sources of systematics.
-P7_V6 IRFs address these issues and constitute what is currently the best description of the LAT instrument the LAT team can provide while remaining in the framework of the Pass 7 event analysis.
-It is possible that slightly improved IRFs will be released once the LAT instrument team has studied the current data.
-In all likelihood such IRFs would simply add more details, such as second order dependencies, while remaining essentially indentical to the current P7_V6 IRFs on average.
+The P7_V6 IRFs addressed many of these issues.
+Since that time, the LAT instrument team has worked to improve the calibrations in the data, and reprocessed the data to account for these improvements.
+The P7REP_V15 IRFs have been developed to correspond to this improved dataset.
+These IRFs constitute what is currently the best description of the LAT instrument the LAT team can provide while remaining in the framework of the Pass 7 event analysis.
 The LAT team is also working on improving the event reconstruction algorithms.
 These algorithm are responsible for finding the energy and direction of each event, and calculating myriad quantities with are used by the selection algorithms to separate photons from cosmic ray backgrounds.
 This is a much longer term project and will eventually be released as "Pass 8" of the event selection.

 Recommendations for the appropriate selection and IRF set to be used within an analysis are provided in the data preparation section of the Cicerone.
 The tables below give the association between the Pass 7 IRF sets and the photon properties as provided in the LAT photon data.